YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 ## Hardware

 Bill of materials, BoM
-* Raspberry Pi Zero, [WS](https://www.raspberrypi.com/products/raspberry-pi-zero/), Raspberry Pi, acquired
+* Raspberry Pi Zero 2 W, [WS](https://www.raspberrypi.com/products/raspberry-pi-zero/), Raspberry Pi, acquired
 * Power Supply, 12.75 Raspberry Pi, acquired
 * Micro SD Card, with RPi OS preinstalled, Raspberry Pi, acquired
-* Micro SD Card adapter, Raspberry Pi, acquired
+* Micro SD Card Adapter, Raspberry Pi, acquired
+* Micro SD to SD Extension Cable, acquired
-* SD Card cable, acquired
+* USB cable, acquired

 BoM, To be considered --- to be purchased only if necessary, don't have one as intent was use headless from start, but may have to buy one
 * HDMI cable, with Mini HDMI plug to display (screen) socket plug,